 Creative at heart, Miyasaka-san at first refused to succeed to his father as chef but soon discovered that keeping his family soba tradition alive by experimenting with new techniques and original arrangements was exactly what he was meant to do.

-If you stop by Katsuyama Soba for lunch or dinner, you definitely should order Miyasaka-san's fantastic side dishes together with the restaurant's traditional countryside soba noodles.
+If you stop by Katsuyama Soba for lunch, you definitely should order Miyasaka-san's fantastic side dishes together with the restaurant's traditional countryside soba noodles.

 Owner and Chef of the restaurant Katsuyama Soba